saifullahamin/cortex-clone-react/README.md

-# Cortex Website clone from scratch using React
+# Cortex Website clone from scratch using React & Material UI

 A clone of [Cortex Website](https://www.cortexcopywriter.com/) built while learning React, Material UI, and Web Animations with GitHub CI/CD Actions and hosted on Surge.